You’ve got questions. We’ve got answers.

-Tip: turn off the camera in your video conferencing platform.
-If you’re sharing your screen, your remote viewers will still be able to to see you.
-Turning the camera off will mean less strain on your computer (also, keeping your camera on in the video conferencing platform may make the camera unavailable for our app to use.
+Tip: consider turning off the camera in your video conferencing tool.
+By sharing the tab with ShareTheBoard, your remote viewers will still be able to to see you.
+Turning the camera off will mean less strain on your computer (also, keeping your camera on in the video conferencing platform may make the camera unavailable).

-If you’re interested in being the first to take advantage of these features, buy the Starter version or join the PRO version waiting list.
+If you’re interested in being the first to take advantage of these features, join the PRO version waiting list.